- Overview: Cyprus

 - commission of a criminal offense without the agreement expressed or implied of their employer

 - immoral behavior at work

-- serious or repeated contravention or disregard by the employee of work or other rules in relation to their employment
+- serious or repeated contravention or disregard by the employee of work or other rules concerning their employment

-The following do not constitute a valid reason for dismissal in Cyprus and may render an employer liable to compensation:
+The following do not constitute a valid reason for dismissal in Cyprus and may render an employer liable for compensation: